 - 9. Ensure that departments meet Carl Perkins requirements, if applicable. - 10.
 Actively participate in the college's registration, student-advising, recruitment, and placement activities. - 11.
 Perform initial mediation or investigation of student or personnel complaints (including ADA situations). - 12.
 Verify and approve monthly departmental absence reports. - 13.
 Actively participate in required annual departmental Advisory Committee meetings. - 14.
 Maintain Master Syllabi Templates. - 15.
 Oversee textbook adoption processes. - 16.
 Oversee program revision, including degree plans, course updates, etc. - 17.
 Attend and participate in committee meetings as assigned. - 18.
 Serve as first point of contact for faculty's reporting of custodial/maintenance issues. - 19.
-Teach up to 6 semester credit hours per semester at the discretion of the appropriate Dean or the Vice President of Academic Affairs. - 20.
+Teach up to 6 semester credit hours per 8-week term, preferably online or outside the Monday through Friday, 8:00AM to 5:00PM timeframe, at the discretion of the appropriate Dean or the Vice President of Academic Affairs. - 20.
 Perform other duties as assigned by the College President, Vice President of Academic Affairs or the Dean of Liberal Arts and Adult Education and Literacy or Dean of Applied Sciences and Workforce Education.